bbc/psammead/packages/components/psammead-embed-error/README.md

 ## Description

 The `EmbedError` component provides a lean error page for embedded content, such as that in an iframe.
-This component's content will fill the viewport and position itself accordingly - tt is therefore designed to be used in isolation.
+This component's content will fill the viewport and position itself accordingly - it is therefore designed to be used in isolation.

 ## Installation